lupyuen/lupyuen.github.io/src/uart.md

     BL602 has 2 UART Ports: 0 and 1.

-    UART Port 0 is reserved for the command-line interface, so we should always use UART Port 1.
+    UART Port 0 is reserved for the Command-Line Interface, so we should always use UART Port 1.

 -   __Transmit Pin:__ We select __Pin 4__, as recommended by the [BL602 Device Tree](https://lupyuen.github.io/articles/flash#uart).